LarsL123/Sunny-Land/README.md

 # Sunny-Land
 Simple 2d platformer game made in unity!

-Currently the diplay is broken on some reselutions.
-Will need to fix before making public.
+Currently the diplay is broken on some resolutions.
+Still playable if you keep it on reslutions devidable by two.